Is Your Family Neurodiverse Like Mine? These Are the Tricks I Learned to Make Every Trip as Great as Possible

 Photo by Matt Villano

 Perhaps the most important thing to consider when traveling with a neurodivergent child: Nothing can be set in stone.
-Inevitably there will be times when your child won’t want to take a particular tour or visit a specific site; when traveling with a neurodivergent kid, it’s important to take each day one hour at a time.
-Even if you’ve prepaid for activities, even if bailing on something means you’ll lose money, even if you may need to pass up your one chance to see something you’ve been waiting for years to see, it’s imperative to listen to your kid and adjust.
+Inevitably, your child won’t want to take a particular tour or visit a specific site.
+When you’re traveling with a neurodivergent kid, it’s important to take each day one hour at a time.
+Even if you’ve prepaid for activities, even if bailing on a particular activity means you’ll lose money, even if you may need to pass up your one chance to see a show or attraction you’ve been waiting for years to see—it’s imperative to listen to your kid and adjust.

 It has taken me nearly a decade to learn this.
-When we lived in London back in 2013, I needed four visits to the Natural History Museum to see all the relics and artifacts I wanted to see.
+When we lived in London in 2013, I needed four visits to the Natural History Museum to visit all the relics and artifacts I wanted to see.
 On a trip to Las Vegas in 2019, it took one interminable rotation on the High Roller observation wheel to find out Sage is afraid of heights (she spent the entire time cowering in her mother’s lap).
-Most recently, this past spring, Sage and I had to leave a much-anticipated Maggie Rogers concert after five songs because my daughter had a sensory overload.
+More recently, in the spring of 2023, Sage and I had to leave a much-anticipated Maggie Rogers concert after five songs because my daughter had a sensory overload.

-I don’t see any of these experiences as disappointments; instead, I see them as opportunities for everyone in our family to grow.
-At the end of the day, growth is what travel is all about—no matter what your neurotype might be.
+I don’t see any of these experiences as disappointments.
+Instead, I see them as opportunities for everyone in our family to grow.
+At the end of the day, growth is what travel is all about.

 For more stories about traveling on the spectrum, visit afar.com/magazine/accessible-travel.